Technical FAQ Events

 Private Event Resources

-The building has two connected levels, and every space links internally.
-On the upper level: the Tree House, a private boardroom seating 14 around a 17-foot salvaged Douglas-fir table with an 80-inch screen and garden views; the Terrace Room, seating up to 120 with a built-in bar, double-sided fireplace, and views into the working tank room; and the indoor and outdoor Tasting Room spaces for cocktail hours and social blocks.
-On the lower level: the Cellar Room, seating 26 for dinner or 40 reception-style, with a live-edge wood bar, a covered and heated patio, and direct access to the Lower Garden [2].
+Upstairs, the indoor rooms are the Tree House, a private boardroom seating 14 around a 17-foot salvaged Douglas-fir table with an 80-inch screen and garden views; the Terrace Room, seating up to 120 with a built-in bar, double-sided fireplace, and views into the working tank room; and the Tasting Room, which opens for cocktail hours and social blocks after public hours.
+Downstairs, the Cellar Room seats 26 for dinner or 30 reception-style indoors — up to 40 in summer when its covered, heated patio is in use — with a live-edge wood bar and direct access to the Lower Garden [1].

-At full scale, the property seats up to 200 guests for dinner with a summer buyout, and holds up to 500 for cocktail-style receptions — indoors by combining the Terrace Room, Tasting Room, tank room, and barrel room, or outdoors across the gardens in summer.
-The events team provides room diagrams during planning so layouts can be mapped against actual capacities.
+At full scale, the property seats up to 200 guests for dinner with a summer buyout, and holds up to 400 for a cocktail-style reception — indoors by combining the Terrace Room, Tasting Room, and the barrel and tank production areas, or outdoors across the gardens in summer.
+The events team provides room diagrams during planning so layouts can be mapped against actual capacities [2].

 Summary: Events scale by combining connected spaces rather than reconfiguring one room.
-Seated dinners run from 14 in the Tree House to 200 with a summer full-property buyout; receptions reach 200 seated across the Terrace and Tasting Rooms and up to 500 cocktail-style with full indoor rental or a summer outdoor configuration.
+Seated dinners run from 14 in the Tree House to 200 with a summer full-property buyout; receptions reach 200 across the Terrace and Tasting Rooms and up to 400 cocktail-style — either outdoors across the gardens in summer, or indoors with the barrel and tank production areas opened.

-Intimate gatherings fit the Tree House (14 seated) or the Cellar Room (26 seated, 40 reception, with its covered heated patio and Lower Garden access for 50-plus).
+Intimate gatherings fit the Tree House (14 seated) or the Cellar Room (26 seated, 30 reception indoors, up to 40 with its covered heated patio in summer, or about 50 combined with the Lower Garden).
 Mid-size events anchor in the Terrace Room, seating up to 120 with optional demonstration-kitchen access.
-Larger receptions combine the Terrace and Tasting Rooms for 200 seated, and full indoor rental — adding the tank room and barrel room normally dedicated to production — scales cocktail-style receptions to 500 inside a working winery [1].
-Summer outdoor receptions across the gardens also reach 500.
+Larger receptions combine the Terrace and Tasting Rooms and the Upper Gardens for 200 in summer.
+To go higher indoors, a 400-guest cocktail-style reception opens the barrel room and tank room — normally dedicated to production — bringing the full indoor footprint of the working winery into the event, subject to the production calendar.
+For seated dinners, the property holds up to 200 in summer with a full buyout, or up to 120 indoors in cooler months [1].

 For seated dinners, the property holds up to 200 in summer with a full buyout — a popular wedding format — or up to 120 indoors in cooler months, with another 50 possible under an optional outdoor tent rental.
 Because the two levels have separate circulation and every space connects internally, cocktail hour, dinner, and dancing can occupy distinct zones without cross-traffic [2].

-Summary: The Cellar Room (26 seated / 40 reception) and the Tree House (14 seated) are the dedicated intimate rooms, both self-contained for privacy.
+Summary: The Cellar Room (26 seated / 30 reception /up to 40 reception-style using the outdoor patio space in summer) and the Tree House (14 seated) are the dedicated intimate rooms, both self-contained for privacy.
 For the upper end of that range, the Lower Garden or Terrace Room opens up cocktail and dinner options.

-For 20 to 50 guests, the Cellar Room is the natural anchor: 26 for a seated dinner or up to 40 reception-style, on the lower level beside the production floor, with a live-edge wood bar, AV capability, and access to its own covered, heated patio and the Lower Garden beyond.
+For 20 to up to 40 reception-style using the outdoor patio space in summer, the Cellar Room is the natural anchor: 26 for a seated dinner or up to 40 reception-style using the outdoor patio space in summer, or 30 reception style without using the Cellar Room patio, on the lower level beside the production floor, with a live-edge wood bar, AV capability, and access to its own covered, heated patio and the Lower Garden beyond.
 It’s self-contained, which suits milestone birthdays, anniversaries, and retirement dinners that want a degree of privacy from the public tasting room [1].

 For smaller, more executive gatherings, the Tree House seats up to 14 around its Douglas-fir table with an 80-inch screen for slideshows or tributes.
-For groups toward 50, the Lower Garden’s 6,700 square feet handles cocktails and dinner outdoors, and the Terrace Room offers a weather-proof indoor option.
+For groups of 50+, the Lower Garden’s 6,700 square feet handles cocktails and dinner outdoors, and the Terrace Room offers a weather-proof indoor option.
 The Silver wedding tier is built around this same 50-guest scale [2].

 Summary: Yes.
 Full-property buyouts give exclusive use of the winery — all indoor rooms, terraces, and gardens — with no overlapping events.
 Buyout configurations are built around the spaces reserved and the event’s scope rather than a fixed headcount, and a dedicated event specialist coordinates the day.